GiveCorps/nfg-rest-client/README.md

 end
 ````

-The card on file params:
+The card on file params (for more information, see http://docs.networkforgoodapi.apiary.io/#reference/donor/card-on-file-operations/store-a-credit-card-on-file):
 ````ruby
 {
   "donor" => {